Jacobcollio/Arduino-cam-esp/README.md

 Use AT commands of standard ESP firmware (no need to flash a custom firmware).
 Support hardware and software serial ports.
 Configurable tracing level.

-Wiring
+# Wiring
-The WiFiEsp library has been designed to work with the ESP WiFi shield.
+The WiFiEsp library has been designed to work with the ESP WiFi shield<https://www.espruino.com/arduino-esp8266>.
 It is a cheap version of the Arduino WiFi shield that uses an ESP-01 module to provide networking capabilities to Arduino boards.

 # Examples